ethereumdegen/onsecondary-market/README.md

 ### TODO

+-use a script to cull expired orders

+ mogrify -resize 631x631 ./*.jpg

+-- failed doodles -> [ 183, 184, 185, 186, 187, 4398 ]

  -build a bot for api (like genie )
- -implement all mutant images

- mogrify -resize 631x631 ./*.jpg

- -- need to be able to easily do 'GenerateContractDataLookupTask' on web server -- failed doodles -> [ 183, 184, 185, 186, 187, 4398 ]